dragon-archer/vic3-mods/Paradox Bug Fix/README.md

 - gui/states_panel: Translate for `Inactive Treaty Port`
 - localization/: Fix the rank in `POWER_BLOC_COHESION_WORST_INFAMY` (English and Simplified Chinese)

+## Known issues

+- `Force Nationalization` war goal will only nationalize the building levels **directly** owned by the government of the target country, while those building levels owned by the ownership buildings of the target country will **not** be affected.

 ## Note for modders

 You're welcome to integrate part or all of this mod in your own mod